joshbegley/nyt-latest/previous.md

 `At least one person died and 16 were rescued after a three-level boat sank in the San Francisco Bay on Tuesday.
 Three passengers remain unaccounted for.`\
 https://www.nytimes.com/2026/07/16/us/sinking-boat-alcatraz.html

-**Live Updates: Trump Speaks About Election Security in Televised Address**\
+**Live Updates: Trump Makes Outlandish Claims About Election Results in Address**\
-`It remains to be seen just how far Mr. Trump will go in discussing the 2020 election that he lost, which he has repeatedly claimed was rigged.
-But dozens of investigations have failed to produce evidence of widespread voter fraud or foreign tampering.`\
+`Mr. Trump also laid out a purported effort by the Chinese government to undermine him in 2019.
+But the documents posted by the White House, although heavily redacted, were far more guarded in their conclusions.`\
 https://www.nytimes.com/live/2026/07/16/us/trump-speech-election

 **Johan Guerrero, Maine ICE Shooting Victim, Relentlessly Pursued a Better Life, Partner Says**\